 The Law Office of Jennifer J. McCaskill, LLC, has the compassion and skills to guide you.
 As a child of divorce, Ms. McCaskill understands what you are experiencing.
-She and her law group will provide you with care and comfort and honest and knowledgeable answers.
-She will aggressively advocate for you in all matters related to divorce, from child custody and division of property to post-divorce modifications.
-Contact us or call (732) 747-1882 today!
+She and her law group will provide you with care, and with honest and knowledgeable answers.
+She will aggressively advocate for you in all matters related to divorce and family law, from child custody and child support to postnuptial agreements and equitable distribution.

 Why Choose the Divorce Lawyers at The Law Office of Jennifer J. McCaskill, LLC for Help With Your Divorce